redwarewolf/nodeJS-utils/README.md

 ### Responses

-When we have a successful scenario, we'll receive:
+The scheme of a successful response is defined as follows:

-HTTP Status Code: 200 (ok)
+HTTP Status Code: 200 (Ok)

     - `page: Array` (The resulting paginated objects)
     - `count: Number` (The total ammount of objects in the current page)